Repeat after me: Everyday life can be paradise if I let it.

 Commandment 8: Thou shall not even think about work or the stressors of life.

 If it stresses you out, don’t think about it during vacation.
 That means no discussions about upcoming work projects or arguing with health insurance about claims.
 If it can wait, just don’t.
 And if you’re someone who feels guilty just “ignoring” something you know needs to get done, put it in your calendar now for the following week.
 That allows you to feel more in control and not like you are turning your back on something important.

 Commandment 9: Thou shall eat, drink and sleep like a queen/king.

 If there’s ever a time you feel like royalty, it’s during vacation.
 I know during day-to-day life, sometimes you’d rather not be noticed or make a big fuss over things.
 But this staycation is your vacation so I say do it big.
 Break out the fluffiest duvet cover for the bed and insist on waking up to the best views your bedroom has to offer.
 Make the best cocktails you can find and put them in the most ornate chalice-like glass you can find.
 (These copper coated wine goblets are gorgeous and definitely royal like!)

 Commandment 10: Thou shall treat and make home feel like an oasis.

 Sometimes the best part of a vacation isn’t the locale or fun things to do it all; it’s the amazing hotel.
-While my two bedroom home doesn’t come close to hotel standards, I’ve found ways to bring that oasis feeling of a hotel to me.
+While my two-bedroom home doesn’t come close to hotel standards, I’ve found ways to bring that oasis feeling of a hotel to me.
 Sometimes all you need are a few simple touches to make your home feel like the AirBnB of your dreams.
 Use the fluffy towels in the bathroom.
 Utilize, the hotel triangle fold with the toilet paper.
-Or get a nice succulent and lavender plant and place on your table by the window for a nice tranquil breakfast with a view.
+Or get a nice succulent and lavender plant and place it on your table by the window for a nice tranquil breakfast with a view.